dipy/dipy/doc/interfaces/BUAN_flow.rst

    Tutorial for BUndle ANalytics (BUAN) framework using DIPY Workflow command lines
 =====================================================================================

-This document walks through the steps for reproducing Bundle Analytics results on Parkinson's Progression Markers Initiative (PPMI) data derivatives.
+This tutorial walks through the steps for reproducing Bundle Analytics results on Parkinson's Progression Markers Initiative (PPMI) data derivatives.
 Bundle Analytics is a framework for comparing bundle profiles and shapes of different groups.
 In this example, we will be comparing healthy controls and